Riley-Py/UWaterloo-Work/EARTH 121/Field Notes/Field Notes Journal 3 - What Do You See In The Video.md

 ### Answer (under 100 words)

-What I noticed in the video was that initially, when the magma emerged from the volcan
+What I noticed in the video was that initially, when the magma emerged from the volcano to become lava, it was runny and had a bright orange/red hue to it.
+However, continuing on, it started to get very dark, and the consistency of the lava turned viscous in consistency, with air bubbles getting created and destroyed frequently.

 ## Does the lava move across the Earth's Surface?